 Negotiating downed trees in the Quest 4D 3 was a challenge due to the stiffness of these boots.

-With a price tag of $230, the Salomon Quest 4D 3 GTX is no bargain.
-These boots are an investment.
+The Salomon Quest 4D 3 GTX is an investment.
 They are built to last a long time, but they are also designed for a fairly specific use.
 These are made for the experienced hiker who is looking for a boot that will provide extra support and stability on longer missions.
 If this use is what you are looking for, then most of the boots that are appropriate are around the same price as the Quest 4D, making them a product of reasonable value in comparison to similar options.

 Some of the most supportive boots we tested, the Salomon Quest 4D 3.